panditpooja/Report-Writing-AI-Agent-Using-Reflection/README.md

 - Requires API keys for OpenRouter and Tavily
 - Model availability depends on OpenRouter service
 - Free tier models may have rate limits
-- Iteration limit is set to 10 non-tool messages (can be adjusted in `route_after_generate`)
+- Iteration limit is set to 15 non-tool messages (can be adjusted in `route_after_generate`)
-- System continues iterating until the limit is reached (no automatic quality-based stopping)
+- System automatically stops when reflection indicates report is complete (via finish flag)
+- Fallback iteration limit prevents infinite loops if finish flag logic fails

 ## Acknowledgments